utsab043/Java-Lab/Java-Lab3/readme.md

 ## TYPES OF VARIABLES

-* Local Variable
+* Local Variable:
 A variable defined within a block or method or constructor is called local variable.

-* Instance Variable
+* Instance Variable:
 Instance variables are non-static variables and are declared in a class outside any method, constructor or block.These variables are created when an object of the class is created and destroyed when the object is destroyed.

-* Static Variable
+* Static Variable:
 These variables are declared similarly as instance variables, the difference is that static variables are declared using the static keyword within a class outside any method constructor or block.
 You can create a single copy of static variable and share among all the instances of the class.